han-happy/han-happy/README.md

 ## Hi!
 My name is Hanh but I go by Happy.

 I'm a third-year Cognitive Science Major @ UC Irvine!
-I had a minor interest in coding ever since I entered UCI.
+I had a minor interest in coding ever since I entered since highschool.
 Being able to problem-solve my way through things really makes me ... happy!
 I've only taken a few beginner classes in Python and I'm picking up Matlab in my research lab.
 Other than that, I'm following ICSSC fellowship program to learn more on my own!